gsantiago-orbis/zenoh-flow/README.md

 Zenoh-Flow is the union of Zenoh and data flow programming: a declarative framework for computations that span from the _Cloud_ to the _Thing_.

-:warning: **This software is still in alpha status and should _not_ be used in production.
-Breaking changes are likely to happen and the API is not yet stable.**
-:warning: **The documentation is still scarce.
-Do not hesitate to contact us on Discord.**

 ## Description

 Zenoh-Flow aims at simplifying and structuring (i) the _declaration_, (ii) the _deployment_ and (iii) the _writing_ of "complex" applications that can span from the Cloud to the Thing (or close to it).